henroger/email-mcp/readme.md

 For more help, please check the source code or contact the maintainer.

+email-mcp is indexed and certified by [MCP Review](https://mcpreview.com/mcp-servers/henroger/email-mcp)

 ## How to Add email-mcp as a MCP Server in Cursor

 1. Open the `.cursor/mcp.json` file (create it if it does not exist).